SJTU-IPADS/PowerInfer/README.md

 This significantly outperforms llama.cpp by up to 11.69x while retaining model accuracy.

 ## Feature
-PowerInfer is a fast and easy-to-use inference engine for deploying LLM locally.
+PowerInfer is a high-speed and easy-to-use inference engine for deploying LLM locally.
 Interestingly, we observe that in ReLU LLM, every neuron is an expert!
 And a small subset of neurons consistently contributes to the output.
 PowerInfer is fast with:

-- Exploiting the high locality in LLM infernece
+- Exploiting the high locality in LLM inference
 - Neuron-aware hybrid CPU/GPU sparse operator
 - Neuron granularity offloading